 Infertility Myth 1: Using birth control for years can make you less fertile

-Ashton, an OB-GYN, said this is one of the most common questions about infertility that she gets from patients.
+Ashton, a board-certified OBGYN, said this is one of the most common questions about infertility that she gets from patients.
 But rest assured, the answer is that using birth control for years does not make you less fertile.